jeremyBanks/speedruns/README.md

 ### Environment

-Install [rustup](https://rustup.rs/) to manage Rust toolchain and [nvm](https://github.com/nvm-sh/nvm) to manage JavaScript toolchain, following instructions on their respective pages.
+Install [rustup](https://rustup.rs/) to manage the Rust toolchain and [nvm](https://github.com/nvm-sh/nvm) to manage the JavaScript toolchain, following instructions on their respective pages.

 Install and activate our expected version of npm using nvm, then install [the Yarn package manager](https://yarnpkg.com/):